SydneyCarp/CS260StartupApplication/README.md

 - User registration - Creates a new account in the database.
 - existing user - Stores the ideas under the same user if the user already exists.
 - Use MongoDB to store credentials - Stores both user and their ideas.
 - Restricts functionality - You cannot generate ideas until you have logged in.

+# WebSocket deliverable
+For this deliverable I used webSocket to add a chat on the frontend in realtime.

+- Added backend listens for WebSocket connection
+- Added frontend that makes WebSocket connection
+- Have data that is sent over WebSocket connection
+- WebSocket data displayed - Displays chat messages

+# React deliverable

+Bundled and transpiled - done!
+Components - Login, voting list, vote are all components.
+Router - Routing between login and voting components.
+Hooks - Vue uses class properties instead of UseState to track changes in vote state.